DevMaverickTeam/dm-theme-boilerplate-wp/readme.txt

 === DM Boilerplate ===

-Tags: blog, custom-menu, featured-images, threaded-comments, translation-ready, right-sidebar, e-commerce, sticky-post, full-width-template
+Contributors: necroob
+Stable tag: 1.3
+Requires PHP: 7.4
 Requires at least: 4.7
-Tested up to: 6.3.4
+Tested up to: 6.4

-Copyright (c) 2024 by DevMaverick (https://devmaverick.com/)
-This Theme is distributed under the terms of the GNU GPL.

-License: GNU General Public License v3.0
+License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
+Tags: blog, custom-menu, featured-images, threaded-comments, translation-ready, right-sidebar, e-commerce, sticky-post, full-width-template

 == Description ==

 This is a WordPress boilerplate/starter theme.
 The purpose of this theme is to be the starting point for your new WordPress project.
 While this theme was created to be a boilerplate, you can still use it as it is for your website.
 The theme is light, bloatware-free, and created based on our years of developing different WordPress projects.
 The theme uses: Bootstrap 5, Material Symbols, and is built based on _s.
 Page templates include a Right-sidebar (default template), Full Width, Blank with container, and Blank no container.
 Other features: Widgetized footer area, WooCommerce ready, Compatible with Contact Form 7, Compatible with Visual Composer, Compatible with WPBakery, Compatible with Elementor.
+Check it here for more instructions: https://devmaverick.com/dm-boilerplate/

 This theme is licensed under the GPL.
 You can use this theme as you like.